openela/openela-documentation/openela8/topics/osmanage-ConfiguringSystemSettings.md

 -   **`sysstat`**

-    Configures logging parameters for system activity data collector utilities such as sar.
+    Configures logging parameters for system activity data collector utilities such as `sar`.

-For more information, see /usr/share/doc/initscripts\*/sysconfig.txt.
+For more information, see `/usr/share/doc/initscripts*/sysconfig.txt`.

 ## About the /proc Virtual File System

-The files in the /proc directory hierarchy contain information about the system hardware and the processes that are running on the system.
+The files in the `/proc` directory hierarchy contain information about the system hardware and the processes that are running on the system.
 You can change the configuration of the kernel by writing to certain files that have write permission.

-Files that are under the /proc directory are virtual files that the kernel creates on demand to present a browsable view of the underlying data structures and system information.
-As such, /proc is an example of a virtual file system.
+Files that are under the `/proc` directory are virtual files that the kernel creates on demand to present a browsable view of the underlying data structures and system information.
+As such, `/proc` is an example of a virtual file system.
 Most virtual files are listed as 0 bytes in size, but they contain large amount of information when viewed.

-Virtual files such as /proc/interrupts, /proc/meminfo, /proc/mounts, and /proc/partitions provide a view of the system’s hardware.
-Other files, such as /proc/filesystems and the files under /proc/sys, provide information about the system's configuration and through which you can change configurations as needed.
+Virtual files such as `/proc/interrupts`, `/proc/meminfo`, `/proc/mounts`, and `/proc/partitions` provide a view of the system’s hardware.
+Other files, such as `/proc/filesystems` and the files under `/proc/sys`, provide information about the system's configuration and through which you can change configurations as needed.

 Files that contain information about related topics are grouped into virtual directories.
-A separate directory exists in the /proc directory for each process that's running on the system.
+A separate directory exists in the `/proc` directory for each process that's running on the system.
 The directory's name corresponds to the numeric process ID.
-For example, /proc/1 corresponds to the `systemd` process that has a PID of 1.
+For example, `/proc/1` corresponds to the `systemd` process that has a PID of 1.

-To examine virtual files, you can use commands such as cat, less, and view, as shown in the following example:
+To examine virtual files, you can use commands such as `cat`, `less`, and `view`, as shown in the following example:

 ```
 cat /proc/cpuinfo